Sometimes depression doesn't get better, even with treatment. Explore what you can do about it.By Mayo Clinic Staff

 Psychological counseling (psychotherapy) by a psychiatrist, psychologist or other mental health professional can be very effective.
 For many people, psychotherapy combined with medication works best.
 It can help identify underlying concerns that may be adding to your depression.
+In working with your therapist, you can also learn specific behaviors and strategies to overcome your depression.
 For example, psychotherapy can help you:

 - Find better ways to cope with life's challenges

 - Learn how to reduce the effects of stress in your life

 If counseling doesn't seem helpful, talk to your psychotherapist about trying a different approach.
 Or consider seeing someone else.
 As with medications, it may take several tries to find a treatment that works.
 Psychotherapy for depression may include: